econeutics/k-reg-spectralclust/README.md

-# k-reg-spectralclust
+# K-way Regularized Spectral Clustering in Human Graphs

-Materials for "K-way Regularized Spectral Clustering in Human Graphs".
+Materials for my term paper (MIT 18.0651) of the same name.